Tweet Claim Analysis

 Multi-Axis Classification

-claim_type, intent, tone, emotion, and authority.Media-Aware Intelligence
+claim_type, intent, tone, emotion, and authority.Multimodal Media Intelligence

 Why This Endpoint Is Different